Valerio-GROSSI/So101-Motion-Planning/README.md

 # Robot Pose Guidance with MoveIt Motion Planning

-This project focuses on ... , with the goal of developing a pipeline to automate ...
+This project focuses on controlling a 6-DoF robotic arm using MoveIt for motion planning, with the goal of developing a complete pipeline for trajectory execution and manipulation tasks.

 <br>